My Shortlist

 BRANKSOME HALL

-"Branksome Hall is Toronto’s only leading all-years International Baccalaureate (IB) World School for girls (JK-12).
+"Branksome Hall is Toronto’s only leading all-years International Baccalaureate (IB) World School for girls.
 Our IB Advantage for Girls sparks students’ curiosity and passion for new challenges through our unique combination of outstanding academics, well-being, international mindedness and strong focus on innovation.
 Our inquiry-based Liberal Arts curriculum is enriched by our four core values: sense of community, inclusiveness, creativity and making a difference.
-An independent school, Branksome Hall educates 900 students on our 13-acre campus, nestled in the heart of the Rosedale neighbourhood in downtown Toronto, within walking distance of the University of Toronto, public transit, libraries, theatres and the vibrant intersection of Yonge and Bloor Streets.
+An independent school, Branksome Hall educates over 915 students on our 13-acre campus in downtown Toronto.
 Our state-of-the-art facilities include an Athletics and Wellness Centre, STEAM Studio, Innovation Hub, Makerspaces and flexible learning environments.
-We offer a Boarding Program for Grades 7-12 and an immersive Study Abroad Program with our sister school, Branksome Hall Asia on Jeju Island, South Korea.
+We offer a Boarding Program and an immersive Study Abroad Program with our sister school, Branksome Hall Asia in South Korea.
 Our graduates are welcomed by leading universities in Canada, the U.S. and around the world, most with scholarships.
-More than $1.4 million in student financial assistance is provided each year.
-Discover more at www.branksome.on.ca."
+More than $1.5 million in student financial assistance is provided each year.
+Discover more at www.branksome.on.ca"

 • IB programs: JK to Grade 12